 4. Connecting With Others

-- Amazon’s Echo Show is a great way to keep in touch with a video screen.
-The thing is you can only connect to someone that has an Echo Show as well.
+- Amazon’s Echo Show is a great way to keep in touch.
+You can use it to make phone calls and you can also use it to video chat with someone else who also has an Echo Show device.

 - If you have an apple iphone then you can certainly use Facetime with other iphone users who also have the Facetime app.

-- For us android phone users you can use Google Duo, Skype or WhatsApp for video conversations.
+- For us android phone users you can use Google Duo, Skype or WhatsApp for video chats.
 You can read more about them here.

 - If you don’t mind using your computer or laptop for video calls you can use Zoom (free for 40 minute calls).

-- Know’s a great time to get in touch with long lost friends and acquaintances.
+- Now is a great time to get in touch with long lost friends and acquaintances.
 Call them, or you can take some time to search for them on Facebook or even to Google them.

 5. Games and Puzzles

 There are many types of games that you could play with your senior loved one and hopefully they will want to play with you.
 (My mother hated games so this was not an option for us!)
-I would just recommend to be aware of the mental acuity and physical dexterity that your senior loved one has.
-You don’t want him/her to get frustrated just because they aren’t able to play the game.
+I would just recommend to be aware of the mental acuity and the fine motor skills that your senior loved one has.
+You don’t want him/her to have a difficult time with the game and get frustrated.

 - Card games

-- Classics like Chess or Checkers or Monopoly or Clue Retro Edition
+- Classic board games like Chess or Checkers or Monopoly or Clue Retro Edition

 - If you have the Nintendo Wii system there are many games that senior adults may love